 The South, with 38.3% of the nation is, according to the U.S. Census Bureau’s 2021 wrap-up report, the most populous of the four regions.
-Texas has more people than any state besides California and Florida and has eclipsed New York for the third spot.
+Texas is experiencing high-volume U.S. domestic migration and has more people than any state besides California and Florida and has eclipsed New York for the third spot.

 The South grew more than 10% between the 2010 and 2020 censuses, which raises the question: Where did all these people come from?
 The South “was the only region that had positive net domestic migration … between 2020 and 2021,” the Census Bureau found.

 So why did two-thirds of a million people move there from elsewhere in the U.S. in one year?